11 Small Business Grants For Women & Other Funding Resources

 - Website: ambergrantsforwomen.com

 This grant isn’t for a very large amount of money, but it is easy to qualify and apply for.
-Named after a young woman named Amber, who died before being able to fulfill her entrepreneurial dreams, the Amber Grant awards $10,000 to two woman-owned businesses in grants every month.
-At the end of the year, two of the 24 monthly winners win another grant for $25,000.
+Named after a young woman named Amber, who died before being able to fulfill her entrepreneurial dreams, the Amber Grant awards $10,000 to three woman-owned businesses every month.
+At the end of the year, three of the monthly winners win another grant for $25,000.

 Note that while you can only apply every three months, Amber Grants only recommends reapplying if something significant about your business has changed since the last time you applied.